fausstoo/grocery_store_pipeline/README.md

 └── README.md

 **Pipeline Overview** \
-The pipeline involves three main stages and a script for each one: *extraction* (data_ingestion.py), *transofrmation* (data_transformation.py), and *storage* (data_storage.py).
+The pipeline involves three main stages and a script for each one: *extraction* (data_ingestion.py), *transformation* (data_transformation.py), and *storage* (data_storage.py).
 Each stage is orchestrated by the file *pipeline.py*.

 **Usage** \
 The presented project offers a comprehensive and modularized data pipeline designed for the ingestion, transformation, and storage of grocery store data.
-Its primary utility lies in the structured handling of data sourced from an Excel workbook, subsequently cleaning and transforming the data, and persisting it in a MySQL database.
+Its primary utility lies in the structured handling of data sourced from an Excel workbook, cleaning and transforming the data, and persisting it in a MySQL database.
 The usage of this project can be outlined as follows:

 *Execution and Integration:*
 To execute the data pipeline, users can run the pipeline.py script, which orchestrates the entire process seamlessly.
 The script establishes a connection to the MySQL database, executes data extraction, transformation, and storage processes, and logs relevant information for monitoring and debugging purposes.